-Look for foreground elements that lead up towards the main subject.
-This can be a path, a river, a lodge, a field of flowers or even clouds.
+Look for foreground elements that lead up toward the main subject.
+This can be a path, a river, a lodge, a field of flowers, or even clouds.
 There’s a good chance that these leading lines will make a big difference in an otherwise average image.

 #4 Clean Corners

 The fourth tip is perhaps slightly more difficult to implement.
-For an image to look great, you always need to ask yourself ‘does everything in the frame help the image?’.
+For an image to look great, you always need to ask yourself ‘does everything in the frame contribute to the image?’.
 If there are parts that are distracting they should be removed.
-This can be done either by moving the tripod, zooming in, cropping or removing it in post-processing.
+This can be done either by moving the tripod, zooming in, cropping, or removing it in post-processing.

-A good example is the image above.
+The image above is a good example.
 Notice that the rock on the right side is cut in half; this is something that grabs more attention than necessary.
-By zooming in, cropping a little or making a slight adjustment to our perspective, we can easily fix this.
+By zooming in, cropping a little, or making a slight adjustment to our perspective, we can easily fix this.